0x1776/morpheus/README.md

     target browser traffic to another ip address (domain) and also gives you the ability to build compile your filter from scratch and lunch it through morpheus framework.

-> filters can be extended using browser languages like: javascript,css,flash,etc"...
+    "filters can be extended using browser languages like: javascript,css,flash,etc"...

 > In this example we are using 'CSS3' to trigger webpage 180º rotation
 ![morpheus v1.2-Alpha](https://dl.dropboxusercontent.com/u/21426454/morpheus-css.png)
 > In this example we are using 'head HTML tag' to inject an rediretion url into target request
 ![morpheus v1.2-Alpha](https://dl.dropboxusercontent.com/u/21426454/morpheus-refresh.png)

 # Framework limitations
     1º - morpheus will fail if target system its protected againt arp poison atacks 2º - downgrade attacks will fail if browser target as installed no-http addon's 3º - target system sometimes needs to clear netcache for arp poison be effective

 > incorrect number of token (///) in TARGET !!
 ![morpheus v1.2-Alpha](https://dl.dropboxusercontent.com/u/21426454/morpheus-error1.png)